huggingface/blog/train-and-fine-tune-sentence-transformers-models.md

 Once the dataset is in the desired format and a suitable loss function is in place, fitting and training a Sentence Transformers is simple.

-## How to fine-tune a Sentence Transformer model
+## How to train or fine-tune a Sentence Transformer model

 > "SentenceTransformers was designed so that fine-tuning your own sentence/text embeddings models is easy.
 It provides most of the building blocks you can stick together to tune embeddings for your specific task." - [Sentence Transformers Documentation](https://www.sbert.net/docs/training/overview.html#training-overview).